samruk-code/samruk-code/README.md

 ---

-I build production-ready AI systems — from training transformers from scratch and fine-tuning LLMs with RLHF, to deploying multi-agent pipelines and end-to-end MLOps on AWS.
-My work spans the full stack: data ingestion, model training, cloud deployment, and serving.
+I build production-grade AI systems — from RAG pipelines and multi-agent workflows to fine-tuned LLMs and serverless MLOps on AWS.
+My work spans the full stack: transformer architectures, agentic systems with CrewAI and LangGraph, post-training with SFT, RLHF, and DPO, and data pipelines with Airflow and Kafka.
+I focus on systems that hold up beyond the notebook — deployable, monitored, and production-ready.

 ---